marvin1099/BitwardenAutofiller/README.md

 ## Downloads

 You can download the [latest binary releases from here](https://codeberg.org/marvin1099/BitwardenAutofiller/releases)
+After that scroll down to "usage" in the readme.
+And read the lines under **important**.
+And you can check the app arguments there as well.
-If you want to run from source or compile for yourself keep on reading.
+If you want to run from source or compile for yourself keep on reading from here.

 ## Installation